Unfit Through Drink

 Driving whilst unfit through drink is a serious offence.
 If convicted, it will carry a mandatory driving disqualification of 12 months.
 If the level of impairment is severe, you could be sent to prison.
 Take a look at the Driving Whilst Unfit Sentencing Guidelines below.

 If the police are alleging that you were unfit, it is crucial that you consider your options prior to the first court hearing, as it is possible that you have been charged with the wrong offence.
-Due to the similarities between driving whilst unfit and drink driving, the police often get confused between the two.
+Due to the similarities between this offence and drink driving, the police often get confused between the two.
 If you provided a breath, blood or urine sample over the prescribed limit at the police station, you should be charged with drink driving, not driving whilst unfit.

 You may not know the results of your test because the wording of a Section 4 charge does not include the level of alcohol.
 Instead it simply says "whilst unfit through drink"

 Of course, it is always open to the police to charge you with driving whilst unfit even if you were over the limit.
-But there is little sense in doing this as it is much harder to prove that you were ‘impaired’ than proving that you were over the limit (as one is subjective the other isn't).
-In the majority of cases that M.A.J.
+But there is little sense in doing this as it is much harder to prove that you were ‘impaired’ than proving that you were over the limit (as one is subjective whilst the other isn't).
+In the majority of Section 4 cases that M.A.J.
 Law defend, the CPS will realise the mistake made by the police and attempt to amend the charge to drink driving.
 However, this may not be as simple as it sounds, particularly if trying to amend a charge after the first court hearing.
 Remember that the CPS has only 6 months to lay charges.
 If they spot the error after this time, they should not be allowed to change the charge (Section 127 Magistrates' Court Act).
-The CPS are then stuck with a Section 4 offence which it cannot prove.
-An inaccurate or defective charge can lead to a failed prosecution, so it is crucial that we don’t ‘tip’ the CPS off.
+The CPS are then stuck with a Section 4 offence which it cannot prove (because it cannot prove impairment).
+An inaccurate or defective charge can lead to a failed prosecution, so it is crucial that we don’t ‘tip off’ the CPS.

 If you think you may have been charged with the wrong offence, please call us immediately.
 The earlier the team at M.A.J.
 Law can intervene, the earlier we can safeguard your position and identify a defence strategy.